Mechanical Engineering Technology - Program Description

 Admission Requirements:

-- Candidates should have completed NYS Regents Math B with grade 80 or better, or Course III with one additional year of high school mathematics, and be ready to enroll in pre-calculus.
-If a student does not meet this criterion, he/she will be required to take prerequisites in mathematics.
+- Candidates should have completed NYS Regents Math B with a grade of 80 or higher, or Course III plus one additional year of high school mathematics, and be prepared to enroll in pre-calculus.
+Students who do not meet this requirement will need to complete prerequisite mathematics courses.

-- Students who graduate with a two year college degree in a program related area will be evaluated with the objective of awarding maximum credit toward the completion of the (B Tech) degree.
+- Graduates of two-year college degree programs in a related area will be evaluated to maximize credit transfer toward completion of the B. Tech. degree.

-- Transfer students from community colleges, universities or other institutions of higher learning with some coursework completed will be evaluated on case-bycase bases.
+- Transfer students from community colleges, universities, or other institutions of higher education with partial coursework completed will be evaluated on a case-by-case basis.

 - Refer to the table of high school course prerequisites for admission.